manjula-dube/Tedium/Readme.md

-# Tedium - a slightly more exciting version of Medium
+# Tedium - a slightly more exciting version of Medium.

 #### Todo List for Tedium